AkhirahStrong/MidtermProjectPOSTerminal/README.md

 **Special Features**

-What makes our code different is that we decided to modernize our POS system, and chose to accept Crypto Currency as a payment option.
+What makes our project different is that we decided to modernize our POS system, and chose to accept Crypto Currency as a payment option.
 We also added loyalty points for returning customers.

 **Special Functions**